Requirements, Costs, and Timelines for Employer-Sponsored Visas in Australia

 Why employer-sponsored visas matter

 Employer-sponsored visas let businesses fill skill gaps by bringing in workers with specific experience or qualifications.
-For many applicants this route is faster and more direct than applying under general skilled streams.
+For many applicants, this route is faster and more direct than applying under the general skilled stream.
 Some employer-sponsored visas are temporary but lead to permanent residence.
 Others are permanent from the start.
-Knowing which visa fits your job, industry, and long term goals is essential before you apply.
+Knowing which visa fits your job, industry, and long-term goals is essential before you apply.

 The main employer-sponsored visas explained

 The Skills in Demand visa replaces earlier TSS visas.
 It is a temporary employer-sponsored visa with multiple streams, typically the Specialist Skills, Core Skills, and Labour Agreement streams.
 It lets approved employers sponsor skilled workers when they cannot find suitably qualified Australians.
 The visa duration varies by stream and occupation.
-Cost for a primary applicant starts from AUD 3,210 but can be higher depending on stream and timing.
-For up-to-date processing time estimates use the Home Affairs processing time tool.
+The cost for a primary applicant starts from AUD 3,210 but can be higher depending on stream and timing.
+For up-to-date processing time estimates, use the Home Affairs tool for processing times.

 Who it suits